dustinmiller/dustinmiller.win/content/about.md

 ## About Me

-I'm a developer living in Phoenix, AZ
+I'm a nerd living in Phoenix, AZ

 I've worked on some awesome datacenter projects